buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcElectricChargeMeasure.md

 # IfcElectricChargeMeasure

-_IfcElectricChargeMeasure_ is a measure of the electric charge.
+_IfcElectricChargeMeasure_ is a measure of the electric charge.<!-- end of definition -->

 Usually measured in Coulomb (C, A s).